91 Twelfth St, Parkmore, Sandton, 2196

 THE FOLLOWING IS REQUIRED ON MATCH DAY AT THE VENUE

-• Once a player has participated in an age group fixture, they are cup-tied to that age group and that school.
+Once a player has participated in an age group fixture, he is then cup-tied to that age group and that school.

 BEFORE THE GAME STARTS